nikolads/rust-cheatsheet/doc.md

-# Quick introduction to the Rust programming language.
+# Quick introduction to the Rust programming language

 This document is meant to be a jump start for people that are not familiar with the Rust programming language.
 It covers the basic syntax and features of Rust and provides comparison with C++.
 After learning the basic syntax you should be able to read most Rust code and at least get an intuitive understanding of the program logic, even if not everything is clear.
 Hopefuly then you can decide if you are interested in the language.

-### Other sources
+### Other materials

 Documentation:
 - <https://doc.rust-lang.org/std> - Rust standard library docs